JSmith01/vue-selectable/README.md

 * `data-box` - selection box element.
 By default it tries to use element with `selection` CSS class
 * `data-constraint` - box that constrains selection area (selection box can be only inside area limited to this element), by default selection area limited to element with directive

+## Exported util functions
+Two utility functions are exported with a directive to help configuring directive.
+Both require DOM node with directive as a first argument ("el").
+* `setSelectableItems(el, [itemSelector])` - if used without second argument, rereads DOM to fetch selectable items (useful after e.g. AJAX load of items).
+Another CSS selector can be specified to create a new list of selectable items.
+* `setOptions(el, options)` - sets directive options on the fly.
+For now is required to set `scrollingFrame` internal parameter for Vue.js v2 (see `examples2/example3.html`).

+## Internal options
+Except already described `selectedGetter`, `selectedSetter`, and `selectingSetter`, directive has these internal options, that can be set using directive declaration (as getters/setters) or on the fly:
+* `disableTextSelection` (boolean) - disable browser text selection when selection box is active (turned on by default)
+* `scrollingFrame` (DOM node) - element with scrollbar, that contains list of selectable items
+* `scrollSpeed` (int) - speed of scroll (in px per 16ms, default 10px)
+* `scrollDistance` (int) - distance from borders (in px, default 10px) when scroll begins to work
+* `scrollDocumentEnabled` (boolean) - enable (default)/disable document scrolling while selecting items, ignored when scrollingFrame is configured
+* `renderSelected` (boolean) - add CSS selectedClass to elements currently selected (w/o framework)
+* `renderSelecting` (boolean) - add CSS selectedClass to elements currently under selection box (w/o framework)
+* `selectingClass` (string) - CSS class used to mark items under selection box (".selecting" by default)
+* `selectedClass` (string) - CSS class used to mark selected items (".selected" by default)

 ## Examples